davidcristian/Interpreter-Java/Interpreter Console/README.md

 - Define a new `HeapWriteStatement` class that implements the `IStatement` interface

 Garbage Collector:
-- Add an unsafe garbage collector that removes all Heap Table entries whose address is not referenced by any SymTable entry
+- Add an unsafe garbage collector that removes all Heap Table entries that are not directly referenced by any `ReferenceValue` entry in the Symbol Table
 - Call the garbage collector in the `allSteps` method of the `Controller` class, after each execution of a program
 - Log the state of the program before and after the garbage collector is called
 - Implement a safe garbage collector that also checks references to other Heap Table entries